 Please note that much of the programming portion of this assignment is devoted to getting familiar with the class accounts and submission procedure; thus, it is simpler than the programming assignments that will follow.
+Nevertheless, it may be harder than one may expect, so start work right away.
+There will be no extensions.
 You should submit

-- 1. a hard-copy of pages 1-10 of this assignment with your answers filled in, and - 2. an electronic package that contains the source files for your work on the programming questions, by following the submission procedure described in class and on the class newsgroup.
+- 1. a hard-copy of pages 1-9 of this assignment with your answers filled in, and - 2. an electronic package that contains the source files for your work on the programming questions, by following the submission procedure described in class and on the class newsgroup.